 Feedback 14.
 Provides timely and constructive feedback on exams, papers, and other course assignments Feedback (written or oral) on substantive assessments is provided in a timeframe most useful and meaningful to students (e.g., during drafting stages of an essay, before the next assignment is due, within two weeks of exam date).
 Feedback is relevant to assignment and course goals, useful, specific, and neutral or positive in tone.
 Rubrics, when used, are clear and contribute to student learning.
-Development pment 15.
-Displays commitment to reflecting on and refining course design and delivery number of evolve to re and assessm sponsored workshops; self-reflecting on the commitment to reflecting on and refining course design and delivery self-reflections.
-Commitment maybe be demonstrated in any number of ways: syllabi in often-taught courses evolve to reflect changes in discipline, pedagogy, and assessment; instructor participates in Collegesponsored or external faculty development workshops; instructor convincingly describes (in self-reflective essay, annual activity report, etc.) efforts at continuous improvement.
+Development 15.
+Displays commitment to reflecting on and refining course design and delivery Commitment maybe be demonstrated in any number of ways: syllabi in often-taught courses evolve to reflect changes in discipline, pedagogy, and assessment; instructor participates in Collegesponsored or external faculty development workshops; instructor convincingly describes (in self-reflective essay, annual activity report, etc.) efforts at continuous improvement.